Sunday, March 29, 2026 Luke 19:28-40

 Speaker

 Jesus enters Jerusalem as the humble King, and the people praise Him as the Messiah.
-This passage reminds us that Jesus is King, and each of us must decide how we will respond to Him.
+This message reminds us that Jesus is King, and each of us must decide how we will respond to Him.

 Luke 19:28–40 describes Jesus’ triumphal entry into Jerusalem.
 As Jesus approaches the city, He sends His disciples to bring a colt that had never been ridden.
 This fulfills prophecy and shows that Jesus is the promised King, but not the kind of king people expected.